Frequently Asked Questions

-The Counseling Center provides confidential personal counseling, groups, information and referrals for Evergreen students who have paid the quarterly Student Health Fee.
-Please refer to the Disclosure Statement for cancellation, late fee, and no show fee policies.
+Students who have paid the quarterly Student Wellness Services Fee can access confidential personal counseling, groups, information and referrals Please refer to the Disclosure Statement for cancellation, late fee, and no show fee policies.

-We observe confidentiality within the Evergreen Health & Counseling centers, as required by RCW 18.19.180.
-However, no information about you is given to anyone outside of the Evergreen Health & Counseling centers, including parents, partners, roommates, employers, faculty, or other Evergreen staff, except as noted in our Disclosure Statement.
+We observe confidentiality as required by RCW 18.19.180.
+However, no information about you is given to anyone outside of the Student Wellness Services, including parents, partners, roommates, employers, faculty, or other Evergreen staff, except as noted in our Disclosure Statement.
 The detailed Confidentiality Policy is stated in our Disclosure Statement.

 or after-hours care or more options, please check our Resources link.

 There may be times when you are worried about the behavior of someone else.
 Counselors provide consultation and/or resources for those concerned about a student.